hgn/barnowld/README.md

 is selected because the name can easily be turned into a cute logo via DALL-E 2 and the project name was still available.
 You can choose the reason yourself.*

-> **Disclaimer:** barnowld is a "Weekend PoC Project".
-I have tested it with
+> **Disclaimer:** barnowld is a PoC - I have tested it with many different
-> many different side-channel PoCs, and carefully tuned thresholds, but in the
+> cache side-channel PoCs, and carefully tuned thresholds, but in the end it
-> end it needs more validation to be used productively!
-Some classes of
+> needs more validation to be used productively!
+Some classes of side-channel
-> side-channel attacks like *flush + flush attacks* are not detected - due to
+> attacks like *flush + flush attacks* are not detected - due to the fact that
-> the fact that only cache charateristics are analysed.
+> only cache charateristics are analysed.

 <p align="center">
   <img src=".github/assets/side-channel-illustrated.png" alt="cache side channel illustrated"><br>